EssCee/SC-s-New-Vegas-Rebalance/data/NVSE/plugins/Stewie Tweaks Readme.txt

 bFastTravelCostsSpecialNukaBottles
 Makes fast travel cost 1 Nuka-Cola Quantum, Quartz or Victory.
+Options (Fast Travel Costs Items): sItemRequiredMessage - message shown when trying to fast travel without the required items sItemRemovedMessage - message shown when items are removed upon fast travel sItemEditorID - editor ID of the item or formlist to remove an item from instead of nuka cola

 bDisableSellingItems
 Removes the ability to sell items in the barter menu.